Connecticut Audbon Society

 Connecticut Audubon’s Croft Preserve

-Located in Goshen, Connecticut Audubon Society’s Richard G. Croft Memorial Preserve is within one of the largest continual forest blocks in the state.
-The fantastic mix of habitats found throughout is home to uncommon and rare breeding species, including Ruffed Grouse and American Goshawk.
-This property is managed primarily for wildlife, and as such the trails can be steep and challenging to navigate with no infrastructure in place.
+Located in Goshen, Connecticut Audubon’s Croft Preserve is within one of the largest continual forest blocks in the state.
+The fantastic mix of habitats found throughout the preserve is home to uncommon and rare breeding species, including Ruffed Grouse and American Goshawk.
+Since the property is managed primarily for wildlife, the trails are steep and challenging to navigate.

 Leader: Matt Bell.